Soil Sampling Guidelines and Tips

-Do not use brass, bronze or galvanized tools (including buckets) as they will contaminate samples.
+Important Note: Do not use brass, bronze or galvanized tools (including buckets).
+This will contaminate samples.

-1. Collect a slice or core of soil (4 inches deep for lawns, 6 to 8 inches deep for gardens) from 8 to 10 random locations across the lawn or garden.
+Collect a slice or core of soil (see table below for sampling depth) from 8 to 10 random locations across the lawn or garden.
 Note: If you are taking a sample to diagnose a suspected nutrient problem, take the sample within the plant root zone.

-2. Mix these cores together in a plastic bucket.
+2. Mix and break up the cores together in a plastic bucket.

 3. Fill a soil box with this mixture to the red line and label it so you know which area it came from.